 The best camping near Dunsborough, Western Australia.

-Sandy coves, ancient woodlands, and verdant vineyards tempt nature-loving campers to this coastal town.
+Sandy coves, ancient woodlands, and verdant vineyards draw nature lovers to this coastal town.

-The Margaret River wine region stretches south from Dunsborough, through Yallingup and Margaret River, to Augusta, dotted with more than 120 wineries, as well as restaurants, breweries, and farmers markets.
-Camping sites range from simple unpowered sites to fully equipped holiday parks with swimming pools, all within an hour’s drive from Dunsborough.
-You can even enjoy a farmstay at a local farm, pitch your tent overlooking the vineyards, or park your motorhome among olive groves.
+The Margaret River wine region stretches south from Dunsborough and through Yallingup and Margaret River to Augusta.
+Campground options range from simple unpowered sites to fully equipped holiday parks with swimming pools, all within an hour’s drive from Dunsborough.
+You can even enjoy a local farmstay, pitch your tent overlooking the vineyards, or park your motorhome among olive groves.

 South West Coast

 Just north of town, the Cape Naturaliste Lighthouse is the starting point of the 123-kilometre Cape to Cape Walk, which hugs the coastline all the way to Cape Leeuwin on the southern tip.
 You don’t have to hike to take in the highlights, which include swimming and surfing at the beaches, watching the sunset over Sugarloaf Rock, and Leeuwin-Naturaliste National Park, a popular spot to see Western Australia’s famous wildflowers.

 Vast swathes of forests and woodlands blanket Australia’s southwest corner, where there are about 20 national parks and state forests to explore, many within a 2-hour drive from Dunsborough.
 Hikers can venture into the wilderness in the Greenbushes, Nannup, and Blackwood forests, where simple bush camping sites and bunkhouses welcome backpackers.
 Further south, Pemberton harbours popular sites such as the Yeagarup Sand Dunes and Beedelup Falls.